...under perpetual construction.

 To simplify the construction I did not use the Teflon insulating tubes suggested in LBDX to keep the windings separate but used a wire with thick Teflon insulation.
 The measured frequency response for the two transformers is shown below:

 the losses in the HF band are very low and the high-frequency behavior is also quite good; as seen before, there is a dip around 300 MHz due to the high impedance of the pseudo transmission line formed by the windings which purposely have a low inter-winding capacitance and thus a high characteristic impedance.

 The zoomed-in HF response can be seen from the graph below:

-The resulting equivalent capacitances are shown in the next graph; note that they are fairly constant between 1 and 100 MHz, which confirms that the short-circuited transformer is well approximated by this equivalent circuit in the frequency range of interest.
+The resulting equivalent capacitances are shown in the next graph (both transformers shown above were measured, respective results are denoted by the suffixes 1 and 2 in the graph below); note that they are fairly constant between 1 and 100 MHz, which confirms that the short-circuited transformer is well approximated by this equivalent circuit in the frequency range of interest.